 The financial settlement

-The financial settlement sets out how you’ll share your assets with your spouse.
+The financial settlement sets out how you’ll share your matrimonial assets with your spouse.

 Remember that the financial settlement is separate from the act of legally separating.
 So, you can be legally divorced without reaching a financial settlement with your spouse.

-However, while you can get divorced without reaching a financial settlement, it’s best not to.
-Without legally separating financially, your spouse could claim against your estate.
+While you can get divorced without reaching a financial settlement, we recommend that you organise one anyway.
+Without legally separating financially, your spouse could later claim against your estate.

 Resolving the financial settlement is what tends to make a divorce expensive.
-Even in an uncontested divorce case, where each spouse agrees to the divorce, it can be difficult to decide who gets what.
+Even in an uncontested divorce case, it can be difficult to decide who gets what.

-How much it costs to reach a financial settlement depends on how complicated your assets are, as well as the extent to which you’re able to come to an agreement with your ex-partner.
+How much it costs to reach a financial settlement depends on a few factors.
+These include the complexity of your assets and your ability to reach an agreement with your ex-partner.

-For example, if your assets are straightforward, and you agree in advance how to split them, you may only need to pay the cost of your solicitor drafting a financial consent order (about £300), and the £53 court fee.
+If your assets are straightforward and you and your ex-partner agree on how to split them in advance, you may need to pay significantly less.
+The only costs could be that of your solicitor drafting a financial consent order.
+This would amount to about £300 and a further £53 court fee.

 However, more complex assets will increase solicitor fees to around £1500.
 And if you can’t reach an agreement, you’ll have to attend mediation which costs around £150 per session.